mattcarlotta/nvi/README.md

 ✔️ Logs warnings with `[nvi] (file_name:line:byte)` if an interpolation fails

-✔️ Zero dependencies and is up to [30% to 80% faster at parsing](benchmarks/README.md#metrics) than the industry standard
+✔️ Zero dependencies and is up to [75% faster at parsing](benchmarks/README.md#metrics) than the industry standard

 ✔️ Contains CJS and ESM compiled sources